bmutinda/VutaImage/README.md

 VutaImage
 =========

-Android Library that makes it easy to download images with a simple and straight forward api.
+Android Library that makes it easy to download images in Android with a simple and straight forward api.

 =========
 For a complete documentation head to